SheerSt/pokewilds/README.md

 ## Troubleshooting

  - If world generation takes longer than 5 min, try closing the game and retrying.
  - If your system language isn't English, the game will sometimes fail to generate maps.
-Please see the following article for changing installing an English language pack, and switching to it: https://support.microsoft.com/en-us/windows/install-a-language-for-windows-ccd853d3-9ecd-7da7-9ef0-72b4a055410a
+Please see the following article on installing and switching to an English language pack: https://support.microsoft.com/en-us/windows/install-a-language-for-windows-ccd853d3-9ecd-7da7-9ef0-72b4a055410a
  - There is an issue where the game won't open if an '!' is included in the path to the game's directory.
 Move the game outside of the directory containing '!' in the name and reopen the game.
  - The games cli output can help narrow down issues.
 How to run the game in cli mode (windows 10):
    - Open the folder containing pokewilds.exe